zestydevy/dinosaur-planet/docs/Guide.md

     //  add.s     $f12, $f10, $f8   ; branch delay slot.
 The delay slot is
     //                              ; executed first in this case. f32 f12 = f10 + f8;
-    //                              ; Note: Normally function calls will use
+    //                              ; Note: Normally, function calls will use
     //                              ; the a0-a3 registers but sqrtf is
     //                              ; implemented in assembly.
 Looking at its
     //                              ; code shows it takes $f12 as its input